jefftenney/LPTIM-Tick-U5/ReadMe.md

 - Use STOP modes even while FreeRTOS timers are running or delays are underway
 - For any STM32 with LPTIM (see [LPTIM-Tick](https://github.com/jefftenney/LPTIM-Tick))

-This repository demonstrates adaptation of the [lptimTick.c gist](https://gist.github.com/jefftenney/02b313fe649a14b4c75237f925872d72) to the STM32U5 series MCU.
+This repository demonstrates adaptation of the [lptimTick.c gist](https://gist.github.com/jefftenney/02b313fe649a14b4c75237f925872d72) to the STM32U series MCUs.
 The specific target platform is the ST [B-U585I-IOT02A](https://www.st.com/en/evaluation-tools/b-u585i-iot02a.html) (STM32U585).
 The project uses STM32CubeIDE and its integrated code-generation tool (STM32CubeMX).
 However, lptimTick.c is compatible with any toolchain supported by FreeRTOS.

 For a thorough evaluation, this project can be built without tickless idle, with the default tickless idle, or with the custom tickless idle provided by lptimTick.c.
 See branches for additional evaluation options.